 Kibot data format for historical text files

 For maximum compatibility we store all of our data as standard, comma delimited text files.
-To see how our standard data files are formatted, please download this zip archive.
-You will get a one minute data file for Wal-Mart during the regular trading session on 1/12/2010 and a file for OIH, Oil Services HOLDRs ETF on 12/31/2009.
+To see how our data files are formatted, you can download complete tick, aggregate bid/ask and 1 minute history for some of the instruments from the Free historical data samples section on our Buy page.

 Order of fields